pcclarke/3pats/_posts/2017-08-28-fountains.markdown

 Ever wonder where the drinking fountains in New Westminster are?
 Or where you can find a dog fountain?
 Here’s a map that can tell you just that, courtesy of New Westminster’s open data and me running around taking photos of drinking fountains.

+*Note*: The combo icons are guesses based on whether a dog bowl was present.
+I did not have a dog to test with.

 * * *

 <div class="chartTitle">Drinking Fountains in New Westminster</div>